marcorampazzo/bott-theorem/README.md

 # bott-theorem
-A Python script to comnpute cohomology of irreducible homogeneous vector bundles on rational homogeneous varieties.
+A Python script to compute cohomology of irreducible homogeneous vector bundles on rational homogeneous varieties.

 The content of this project is essentially the function coh, all the rest is preparatory to it.